 Close the pot with a lid and turn the pressure valve to the SEALING position.
 Press PRESSURE COOK mode, set a timer to 6 minutes at HIGH PRESSURE.

-After 10 minutes NPR, take the lid off the pot and stir upma well.
+After 10 minutes NPR, take the lid off the pot and stir the upma well.

 Serve delicious vegetable rava upma with podi, chutney or spicy ginger chutney.

-To prevent BURN message, scrape the bottom of the pan well before you turn ON the PRESSURE COOK mode.
+Burn message: To prevent a BURN message, scrape the bottom of the pan well before you turn ON the PRESSURE COOK mode.

-Adjust chilies to suit your preferred spice levels.
+Spiciness: Adjust chillies to suit your preferred spice level.

-The water to semolina ratio might vary for fine semolina.
+Ratio: The water to semolina ratio may vary for fine semolina.

-If you are doubling up this recipe you don’t have to double up the time.
+Different Quantity: If you are doubling up this recipe, you don’t have to double up the time.
 As a rule of thumb, the cooking time remains the same regardless of doubling or halving the recipe.

 Storage